silversparro/wav2letter.pytorch/README.md

 Currently Tested on pytorch [1.3.1] with cuda10.1 and python3.7.

+Branch selfAttentionExps : contains the code having the attention layer in b/w the final layer and the starting layer.
+                           improves the training time.

 Branch trainableFrontEnd : contains the code in progress to train the model using the raw audio samples only.

 Branch  python27 : contains the same code as of master but for python2.7 and pytorch0.4.1